Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/advanced-deployments.rst

 ----------------------------

 While the architecture is designed to be used with several separted servers (one for regular Tuleap, one for Tuleap SVN, one for redis, etc).
-It's quite common to only have one server for all "new components" (svn, redis, rabbitmq, reverse proxy).
+It's quite common to only have one server for all "new components" (svn, redis, reverse proxy).

 This section will describe how to install this setup.
 It can be summarized by this diagram: